cerner/terra-framework/packages/terra-application-layout/docs/usage.md

 ### `indexPath`

 The `indexPath` prop allows consumers to set the default path of the ApplicationLayout.
 The ApplicationLayout will redirect to this path should users of the consuming application attempt to route to a component not detailed in the `routingConfig` prop.
-Accordingly, the `indexPath` value must haved an associated entry within the `routingConfig` specification.
+Accordingly, the `indexPath` value must have an associated entry within the `routingConfig` specification.

 ### `app`